miek/midiproxy/README.md

     => F0 42 40 00 01 13 00 1F 12 00 F7
     <= F0 42 40 00 01 13 00 5F 42 00 F7

+`=>` signifies a message sent from the application to the target device

+`<=` signifies a message sent from the target device to the application